amg-code/FactoringCompositionsoverFFs/README.md

 This is an implementation in SageMath/Python of the factorization algorithm induced by my new closed formula for the factorization of every composition of the form f(X^n) for arbitrary monic irreducible polynomials f over a finite field F_q and for arbitrary positive integers n satisfying gcd(n,q)=1.

-The implementation makes use of the two new SageMath/Python classes RichFiniteField and RichPolynomial which are useful for working with univariate polynomials over different finite fields and their extensions.
+The implementation makes use of the two new SageMath/Python classes  __RichFiniteField__ and __RichPolynomial__  which are useful for working with univariate polynomials over different finite fields and their extensions.
+You can find a short tutorial on how to use the two classes in the file __RichTutorial.sage__.

 ### Table of contents:
 - [How to preparse .sage files](https://github.com/amg-code/FactoringCompositionsoverFFs#how-to-preparse-sage-files)